rgho/RevELO/README.md

 RevELO
 ======
+Author: Rishi Ghosh

-A LiveCode implementation of the ELO Player Rating system
+A LiveCode implementation of the ELO Player Rating system.
+The single function below handles all aspects of calculating the new ELO ratings for both players.